Jaxonwht/breakout/README.md

 U -> Speed up the ball.

+M -> Add one life for the player instantly.

 Known Bugs:
 When the ball bounces close to the corner of a brick, my algorithm may not correctly determine whether the ball bounces with the top/bottom edges or the left/right edges.